Rosevandergiessen/get-home-safe/README.md

 # Get home safe #
-**Safety app with (broadcasting) live location, tracking functionality, a messaging/chatroom feature to chat with contacts, and Twilio gem for instant SMS messaging to all friends when the HELP button is pressed.**
+**Project was part of the 9-week bootcamp at Le Wagon Amsterdam.
+My two teammates and I developed a safety app with (broadcasting) live location, tracking functionality, a messaging/chatroom feature to chat with contacts, and Twilio gem for instant SMS messaging to all friends when the HELP button is pressed.**

 :wrench:The following technologies were used to create this app:
   * Framework: Ruby on Rails